The Cathedral That Refused to Stay Unfinished

 I knew from the moment that I stepped off the train and looked up that I needed to climb those steeples.
 With Moriah busy, I had my chance.
 I bought a ticket and drew a deep breath.

-The climb is not for the faint of heart—literally.
-There are no elevators.
-533 stairs deliver the climber to and through the belfry, up a steel scaffold (Eiffel Tower-style) in the space above the bells, and finally, to an observation deck that circles the hollow steeple traceries.
-Steel cages prevent a fall from any of this, but still, the height steals whatever breath the stairs fail to take.
+The climb is not for the faint of heart.
+There are no elevators—only 533 stairs that wind through the belfry and up a steel scaffold toward the observation deck.
+Steel cages prevent a fall, but the height steals whatever breath the stairs haven't already taken.

 Sightseers on the observation circuit.